-In order to navigate these changes and the continued crisis, the digital Planning For Housing conference will deliver lesson sharing case studies, insightful presentations and expert-led panel discussions.
-Taking place digitally, this event gives you the chance to develop strategies that will see more homes allocated, permitted, and delivered from the comfort of your own home.
+In order to navigate these changes and the continued crisis, the Planning For Housing conference delivered lesson sharing case studies, insightful presentations and expert-led panel discussions.
+Taking place digitally, this event allowed attendees to develop strategies in order to have more homes allocated, permitted, and delivered.

 A digital event

-Reflective of the ‘new normal’, Planning For Housing 2020 will be held digitally using a platform that delivers all of the live event elements including: high level and strategic content, q&a interaction with speakers during sessions and opportunities to network with industry leaders in the audience and speaking.
+Reflective of the ‘new normal’, Planning For Housing is held digitally using a platform that delivers all of the live event elements including: high level and strategic content, q&a interaction with speakers during sessions and opportunities to network with industry leaders in the audience and speaking.

-Content will be recorded and available on demand for 3 months, however for attendees to receive CPD accreditation points you will need to be logged on to watch the sessions live.
+Content is recorded and available on demand for 3 months, however for attendees to receive CPD accreditation points you will need to be logged on to watch the sessions live.

 Welcome Remarks & Explanation of Features of Digital Platform